aiden200/Aha-/README.md

 - Tvsum data preparation:
   - Follow the instructions from the official [tvsum](https://github.com/yalesong/tvsum?tab=readme-ov-file) repository to download the videos then move it to the datasets folder as `datasets/tvsum`
   - Run `scripts/inference/tvsum.sh`.
+  - To evaluate tvsum with the quality dropout, run `scripts/inference/tvsum_degraded.sh`

 - Mr.Hisum data preparation
   - Prepare the `mr_hisum.h5` file following the instructions of the [official repository](https://github.com/MRHiSum/MR.HiSum).